-Havering College supports an inclusive environment where all LGBTQ individuals can achieve their potential.
+Havering College supports an inclusive environment where all LGBT individuals can achieve their potential.
 We pride ourselves on creating a safe and inclusive environment where learners and staff feel confident in who they are and in tackling/reporting unacceptable behaviour.

-LGBTQ & Allies organise monthly staff forums and ask colleagues from across the College to pledge to do our best to ensure we all feel safe and supported and make a stand against prejudice, misinformation and stereotypes:
+LGBT & Allies organise monthly staff forums and ask colleagues from across the College to pledge to do our best to ensure we all feel safe and supported and make a stand against prejudice, misinformation and stereotypes:

 - I pledge to be an ally to the lesbian, gay, bisexual and trans community.
 I will do my best to ensure that friends, family, students and colleagues feel safe and supported.
-I will stand up against gender discrimination and all other prejudices directed at members of the LGBTQ community, when it is safe to do so.
+I will stand up against gender discrimination and all other prejudices directed at members of the LGBT community, when it is safe to do so.
 I will work to create an inclusive environment for people of all gender identities and sexual orientations.

 - I will stand up for equality and challenge any anti-gay jokes or remarks, or correct misinformation and stereotypes.